-I took a trip to Spain a couple weeks ago and took all my favorite music with me.
-Before that would have meant a CD case full of music, a CD player and a pair of noise reducing headphones.
+I took a trip to Spain a couple of weeks ago and took all my favorite music with me.
+Before that would have meant a CD case full of music, a CD player and a pair of noise-reducing headphones.
 Not anymore, my little iPod® Nano allows me to download all my favorite music.
 This means I don’t have to carry all the CDs and I can copy only the songs I like from that CD to my iPod®.

 Enter Aftermarket magicians

-According to Pioneer Electronics, the navigation market is expected to increase 163 percent in 2007. will continue to lead the in-dash category with the AVIC-D3, a new product that combines features of navigation, entertainment, and connectivity for maximum consumer appeal.
+According to Pioneer Electronics, the navigation market is expected to increase by 163 percent in 2007. will continue to lead the in-dash category with the AVIC-D3, a new product that combines features of navigation, entertainment, and connectivity for maximum consumer appeal.